sindresorhus/Percentage/readme.md

 //=> "{\"alpha\":1}"
 ```

 ## FAQ

 #### Can you support Carthage and CocoaPods?

-No, but you can still use SwiftPM for this package even though you mainly use Carthage or CocoaPods.
+No, but you can still use Swift Package Manager for this package even though you mainly use Carthage or CocoaPods.

 ## Related